 Athletes are expected to give their best performance on the ground.
 In order to meet the expectations of their team, coaching staff, and fans, some athletes turn to drugs to enhance their strength.
 This is the reason why doping tests are performed to prevent athletes from consuming drugs that can tamper with their health.

 Sports-related injuries sometimes end up ruining the careers of athletes.
 In order to retain their position on the team, they tend to hide their physical health problems and often delay treatments for injuries as long as they can.
 They may use drugs banned by sports authorities to speed up recovery and have them performing at their best again.
+The best Drug Rehab for athletes is Arizona Addiction Recovery Center.

 When athletes lose their form, they are criticized due to their failures, which leads to stress and anxiety.
 Many athletes take steroids so as to enhance their performance.
 However, they might not opt for such drugs if only they know about the consequences of this decision.